top of page

 Sell Your Photos

 You don't have to be a professional photographer to sell your camera or mobile phone photos.
 If you've taken a great picture, you can use a dedicated photo upload site, such as Alamy, Etsy, or Shutterstock, to upload your photos where they can be viewed by photo lovers, bloggers, advertising companies, stock image companies and websites.
-You will be paid a commission for any sale, up to 50% of the purchase price.
-You could set up your own website for your photos and sell from that to maximise your income, but it's hard to get the same number of visitors as the big sites unless you have a particular niche or following.

-If you happen to come across something newsworthy, Alamy has an option for current and high-interest news images, and these could be picked up by newspapers, TV and news websites for broadcast/publication and could be reasonably well paid, depending on what your image portrays, be it current event based or pictures of celebrities etc.
+If you happen to come across something newsworthy, Alamy has an option for current and high-interest news images, and these could be picked up by newspapers, TV and news websites for broadcast/publication and could be reasonably well paid, depending on what your image portrays, be it current event-based or pictures of celebrities etc.

 Dog Walker / Pet Sitter

-If you are a lover of our furry friends, then perhaps look at setting up as a dog walker or animal sitter.
+If you are a lover of our furry friends, consider setting up as a dog walker or animal sitter.
 You have to be realistic about how much time you can give this type of side hustle, as it is labour-intensive, and you need to have the time available to walk the dogs or sit with them.
-If you can commit, look at asking neighbours or friends if they are interested in your services or use a service such as Bark to help you generate leads. (no pun intended), for people looking for your kind of services.

-You may want/need to get insurance to ensure you are covered in case of any issues.
-If you are house/pet sitting, many people will expect you to have had a DBS (Disclosure and Barring Service) check, which you can conduct yourself, and costs £18, which will show a prospective client that you don't have any unspent convictions or cautions on your record.
+You may want or need insurance to ensure you are covered in case of any issues.
+If you are house/pet sitting, many people will expect you to have had a DBS (Disclosure and Barring Service) check, which you can conduct yourself.

 Set Up A Print On Demand Business

-You may well have bought a product such as a T-shirt or a mug with a personalised image printed on it, and setting up your own business selling personalised or digital products is pretty easy to do!
 Use a service such as Shopify Print On Demand which will set you up an online shopfront and will allow you to upload images to add to clothing, mugs, calendars, books, photo albums, wall art and loads more options, and once you make a sale, will organise all the printing and shipping for you, so you sit back and earn cash!

 Freelance Content Writing

-If you have writing skills or an interest in producing content, you may be able to earn money by writing content for blogs, magazines, papers or even scripts for podcasts or training videos.
-Use services such as Fiverr to advertise your writing skills, which would be visible to those looking for your kind of services worldwide.
-It is a much better option for someone starting out as it can quickly give you lots of work without spending on a website, domain name or advertising.
 There is certainly a need for freelance writers these days as many people move to reading digital articles over paper ones, increasing the need for creative writers to add their writing skills to publications, even if you don't have a lot of time spare, as some publishers only need short articles, sometimes even just quotes.

 Cleaning Roles

-There are often lots of cleaning companies looking for people to help with their clients.
-This could be working in a home or possibly an office environment, often on an ad-hoc basis, so you work when you are available, and this is a great opportunity for companies to cover staff on holiday or extra work, as you can fill in gaps on their rotas.
 Alternatively, you could set up your own cleaning business, but this can be costly, so it's worth working for someone else for a while to learn the tips and tricks and get an idea of what sort of equipment you may need.

 Translating